PaulGilmartin/django-queryhunter/README.md

 ```

 You must then declare the `QUERYHUNTER_BASE_DIR` setting in your settings.py file.
 This is
-the way that queryhunter knows where to look for your application code.
-You can use the built-in callable
+the way that queryhunter knows where to look for your application code (or rather, the point in the stack
+at which to report as being responsible for executing a query).

-`queryhunter.default_base_dir` to set it to be the project root or make it a string of your choosing.
+You can use the built-in callable `queryhunter.default_base_dir` to set it to be the project root or
+make it a string of your choosing.

 ```python
 import queryhunter